 Sexual Abuse in Marriage The author is a Christian.

 So You are a Believer… Who has been through Divorce…: A Myth-Busting Biblical Perspective on Divorce.
 Written by a man who has been through the fire and forced to search the Scriptures for himself regarding divorce for abuse.

 Not Under Bondage: Biblical Divorce for Abuse, Adultery and Desertion.
 This book explains the scriptural dilemmas of abuse victims in regard to separation and divorce, carefully examines the scriptures and scholarly research, and shows how the Bible sets victims of abuse free from bondage and guilt.
 It will help victims throw off the unbiblical traditions they have been in bondage to and get free from their abusers.
-Read reviews of this book at Barbara’s website.
+Read reviews of this book at Barbara’s website by theologians, by pastoral carers, and by others.
 Here is an additional review of this book by Ps Dave Orrison.

 He Loves Me Not?: How to Break the Cycle of Painful Relationships.
 For Christian women preparing for dating and marriage relationships and those recovering from a break up or divorce.

 Dead by Sunset A “true-crime” story about real-life abuse by a psychopathic man named Bradley Morris Cunningham who murdered his wife.
 Free of any restraints of conscience, Cunningham devastated the lives of intelligent, talented women and just about everyone else around him.
 His ability to deceive and manipulate was incredible.

 Too Late to Say Goodbye This “true-crime” story is about Bart Corbin, the “handsome twin” responsible for a double homicide that spanned 14 years.